all the unexplored destination you ought to visit in uae

 In 2011 Al Ain Oasis was honored as the first UNESCO World Heritage Site in the United Arab Emirates.
 Spread over 3,000 acres, this oasis dates back more than 4,000 years and is one of the oldest permanently settled settlements in the world.
 There are more than 147,000 date palm trees, which provide a charming green canopy on its quiet paths.

 So these were some of The Unexplored Destination You Ought to Visit in UAE.
-Plan a trip to UAE, and for booking the visa, you can visit Dubai E Visa Online and have a hassle free visa booking process.
+Plan a trip to UAE, and for booking the visa, you can visit Emirates Visa Online and have a hassle-free visa booking process.